samuelm2/svraster-webgl/README.md

 - The current implementation has only the most basic optimizations applied - there's significant room for performance improvements.
 Right now, the fragment shader is the bottleneck.
 Memory usage could also be lowered because nothing is quantized right now.
 If you have a perf improvement suggestion, please feel free to submit a PR!
 - It runs at 60 FPS on my laptop with a Laptop 3080 GPU
 - It runs at about 15 to 20 FPS on my iPhone 13 Pro Max
+- Right now, only scenes trained with spherical harmonic degree 1 are supported (so 12 total SH coefficients per voxel).
+See the command below to train your SVRaster scene with sh degree 1.

 You can pass ?samples=X as a URL param which will adjust the amount of density samples per ray in the fragment shader.
 The default is 3, but you can get a pretty good performance increase by decreasing this value, at the cost of a little less accurate rendering.